rouskinlab/DMS_CI/README.md

 ## About the confidence intervals method

 The confidence intervals are calculated using the Wilson score interval with a sequencing error bias correction.
-Multip which has shown to perform better than bootstrapping for small sample sizes (<3,000 reads).
+Wilson score interval which has shown to perform better than bootstrapping for small sample sizes (<3,000 reads).
 The method is decribed in details below.

 ### Basics and terminology